alphonse92/vplplusplus_api/readme.md

 The configuration is made by enviroment variables.
 However if you dont want to use enviroment variables you can choose by config file.

 The folder `config/env` contains the folders that will be used by environmet.
-Each folder inside matchs with the environment.
-For example, the folder `config/env/custom`match with the enviroment called `custom`.
+Each folder inside matchs with the environment name.
+For example, the folder `config/env/custom` matchs with the enviroment called `custom`.

 The api will try to read the file `config.js`.

 **warning:** The `config.js` file is more relevant than the enviroment variables.
-Its mean, the `config.js` file overwritte the enviroment varibles
+Its mean, the `config.js` file overwritte the enviroment variables

 ## Variables